 \section{Derivator six-functor-formalisms}

-Our main purpose for introducing the more general notion of fibered multiderivator over 2-pre-multiderivators (as opposed to those over usual pre-multiderivators) is that it provides the right framework to think about any kind of {\em derived} six-functor-formalism:
+The main purpose for introducing the more general notion of fibered multiderivator over pre-2-multiderivators (as opposed to those over usual pre-multiderivators) is that it provides the right framework to study any kind of {\em derived} six-functor-formalism.